Girl groups are the Distaff Counterpart

 - How could you forget 2NE1?

-- Little Mix, winners of the 8th series of The X Factor (not to mention the only group to ever win the show).
-They later became the first UK Girl-group "ever" to debut in the top 5 in the US with its debut album (even higher than the Spice Girls' first week!).
-They were the first girlgroup "ever" to be in the top 5 with its debut album since 2006.
+- Little Mix, winners of the 8th series of The X Factor (not to mention the first, and still only, group to ever win the show).
+They later became the first UK Girl-group "ever" to debut in the top 5 in the US with its debut album (even higher than the Spice Girls' first week!) and second only to One Direction among all UK groups.
+They were the first girl group "ever" to be in the top 5 with its debut album since 2006.

 - Probably the most straightforward example in Country Music was 3 of Hearts, composed of 3 young-adult women who sang with a heavy pop influence.
 They went absolutely nowhere.
 The next closest would probably be SHeDAISY, who had more mainstream success in the early 2000s but was still less sexually-driven than most examples.